 Be sure to look up the specifics in your area if you’re interested n establishing a land trust.

-Conversely, requires that the property owner gives up some rights over land use and development.
+Conversely, a conservation land trust requires that the property owner gives up some rights over land use and development.

 Often, this is to help protect wildlife, natural resources, or historical or cultural sites from development or other activities.

 Although it’s for a good cause, it can be difficult for property owners to cede control over their land.

 4. How does a land trust protect privacy?